DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 need to tell the CPU where to get the data and how to process it.
 This is done using Instructions, which are a representation of a real physical process, you can think of them as the last frontier between firmware and hardware.
-They are an array of bits composed of an identifier and some arguments that can be data or memory locations.
+They are an array of bits composed of an identifier/operation code (OP) and some arguments that can be data or memory locations.

 Instructions can be strored in the same memory as the data and the program (Von-Neumann Arquitecture), or in their independent memory (Harvard Arquitecture).